 AJS Commercials

-Click to go back to main "History" page
+Click here to go back to main "History" page

-To try to cope with the general recession, in the autumn of 1927, AJS decided to enter the commercial vehicle market and development work began on a coach chassis at Lower Walsall Street.
+In the autumn of 1927, AJS decided to enter the commercial vehicle market and began to develop a coach chassis at Lower Walsall Street.

 The engine, a type 6ERC designed by Henry Meadows of Fallings Park, Wolverhampton had 6 cylinders, overhead values and was fitted with a 4-speed gearbox.